A model for framed configuration spaces of points

 \subsection{Variants of graph complexes and graph cooperads}

+We will now consider graph complexes $\biGC_n$ and $\biGr_n$.
+The idea is that we are going to build a cylinder object for $\Graphs_n$.

-We will consider here graph complexes $\biGC_n$ and $\biGr_n$, which are defined similarly to $\GC_n$ and $\Graphs_n$, except that we distinguish three types of edges.
+These complexes are defined similarly to $\GC_n$ and $\Graphs_n$, except that we distinguish three types of edges.
 We call these type $u$-edges, $\tilde u$-edges and $v$-edges, marked by an appropriate letter in drawings.
 We impose the differential on $\biGr_n$

 In particular the $v$-edges have degree $n-2$, while the $u$-edges and $\tilde{u}$-edges have degree $n-1$ in $\biGr_n$.
 The other summands of the differential contract the $u$- and $\tilde u$-type edges, just like in $\Graphs_{n}$.
-For $\biGC_n$ we correspondingly have the dual differential and grading conventions.
-We have natural maps \beq{equ:bigrmaps}
+We obtain natural maps: \beq{equ:bigrmaps}

 \eeq where the map $\phi_0$ on the left send a graph to the same graph with all edges marked by $u$, the map $\phi_1$ marks all edges by $\tilde u$, and the right-hand map identifies (forgets) colors $u$ and $\tilde u$ and sends $v$ to zero.
-All maps here are quasi-isomorphisms.
+All these maps are quasi-isomorphisms.